bensm1/PingTester/README.md

 # PingTester
-Basic ping tester, ping it pings multiple domains and gives you a total average ping.
+Basic ping tester, it pings multiple domains and gives you a total average ping.